danielabar/meblog/src/markdown/sustainable-feature-testing-in-rails-with-cucumber.md

 ## Why Not Just RSpec + Capybara?

-It’s worth asking: If Rails already supports system tests with RSpec and Capybara, why add another layer?
+It’s worth asking: If system testing can already be accomplished with RSpec and Capybara, why add another layer?
 Let’s take a look at how the same scenario we saw earlier ("User sees book details and reviews") might look using RSpec system tests (assume FactoryBot is available and factories have been defined for all models):

 ```ruby
 require "rails_helper"